AtakanTekparmak/WeaviateProject/README.md

 # Ollama + Weaviate Local Setup

 ## Installation
-Only 6 steps are needed to set up a local environment with Ollama and Weaviate.
+Only a few steps are needed to set up a local environment with Ollama and Weaviate.
 The following instructions are for a Unix-based system.
 ### Requirements
 1. [Ollama](https://ollama.com/).
 2. [Docker](https://docs.docker.com/get-docker/).